neo13/LanguageDetection/README.md

-# Language-Identification
+# Language-Detection
-Language Identification with a Character-level N-gram Language Model
+Language Detection with a Character-level N-gram Language Model

 ***Requirements***